Twitch launched in 2011 as a live streaming service focused on gaming and eSports. It hit 3.2 million users per month within its first year.

 Usage by device

-Worldwide, there are an estimated 3.8 billion smartphone users.
+Worldwide, there are an estimated 4.42 billion users that access the internet via mobile devices.
 Many of these people use their phones to watch video content.
 In fact, over on YouTube, more than 70% of views come from mobile devices.

 But what about Twitch?
 The streaming platform doesn’t release regular figures on this.
 That said, the last known estimate suggests that 35% of Twitch views come from mobile.